pallets/flask/docs/tutorial/schema.rst

 =======================

 In this step, you will create the database schema.
 Only a single table is needed for this application and it will only support SQLite.
-Start by putting the following contents into a file named :file:`schema.sql` in the :file:`flaskr/flaskr` folder:
+All you need to do is put the following contents into a file named :file:`schema.sql` in the :file:`flaskr/flaskr` folder:

 .. sourcecode:: sql